Conflicts, lack of shoreline access, limit cooperative use of marine spaces

 The idea that different marine businesses can share space, infrastructure, and resources has been touted as a way to find mutual benefits and reduce use conflicts.
 Often the vision is for platforms like offshore wind turbines to serve as staging areas for aquaculture farms or infrastructure for environmental data collection.

 Recognizing an increase in uses of Rhode Island’s coastal and offshore waters that could lead to conflict, David Bidwell, URI Professor of Marine Affairs, wanted to understand what current and potential multi-use opportunities might exist locally.
-He and co-PIs Tiffany Smythe, associate professor of maritime governance at the U.S. Coast Guard Academy and Di Jin, senior scientist at the Woods Hole Oceanographic Institution Marine Policy Center, also wanted to focus on smaller marine operators who are often left out of multi-use conversations.
+He and co-PIs Tiffany Smythe, visiting professor of marine affairs at URI, and Di Jin, senior scientist at the Woods Hole Oceanographic Institution Marine Policy Center, also wanted to focus on smaller marine operators who are often left out of multi-use conversations.

 With funding from Rhode Island Sea Grant, they launched their project with a set of focus groups of small business owners from commercial and recreational fisheries, aquaculture, marine educators and tour boat operators, other recreational uses such as surfing and kayaking, and sailing and boating.